-On March, 7, 2017, at 6.30 pm, Natalia Shlikhta delivers a lecture on "Ukrainian Greek Catholic Church: Survival Tips in a (Post)Soviet State."
-The event will take place within a lectures and discussions program "Transformations in East Central Europe: 27 Years After".
-Open to the public.
+On March, 14, 2017, Nataliya Shlikhta delivered a lecture on "Ukrainian Greek Catholic Church: Survival Tips in a (Post)Soviet State."
+The event took place within a lectures and discussions program "Transformations in East Central Europe: 27 Years After".

 It is the period in the Church life that remains largely underexplored, even though there used to be a historiographic interest and a wider public concern about the Soviet history at large, and the history of the Church under Communist rule in particular.
 Taking the perspective of the persecuted underground Church (which was one of the options for Greek Catholics after 1946), it was a history of the "Church of the Martyrs", a dramatic and heroic account of the spiritual resistance to the totalitarian regime.
 In terms of the "re-united community" (since most Greek Catholics changed for Orthodox denomination after 1946), it was a very different story, less heroic, more dramatic and complicated.
 It was not the story of the "unbent martyrs" but the story of the survivors who made it due to numerous compromises and adaptive practices, who were severely criticized by the opponents for the "collaboration" with the regime.